kaicode/snomed-hybrid-reasoner/README.md

 # SNOMED-CT Absent Hybrid-Reasoner - EXPERIMENTAL

 ## Status
-An **experimental** OWL Reasoner to support discussions and content investigations within the Context Management working group.
+An unofficial **experimental** OWL Reasoner to support discussions and content investigations within the Context Management working group.

 ## What does it do?
 It changes the subsumption behaviour between concepts within the "Situation with explicit context (situation)" hierarchy